elbb/bb-cplusplus/README.md

 ./dobi.sh debug
 ```

+The gdbserver is now ready and waiting for a connection to a gdb debugger.

+#### Setup - IDE (vscode)

 The navigation through the code, display of variables, setting breakpoints, etc., can be done with Visual Studio code or similar IDEs.

-##### Host precondition

-#### Setup - IDE (vscode)

 Before debugging C++ code in Visual Studio Code (vscode) you have to install the extension 'Native Debug` by WebFreak <https://github.com/WebFreak001/code-debug>

 #### Debug configuration - launch.json

 This section describes the process of connecting to a remote gdb session via vscode.
 In order to make a remote gdb connection to the gdbserver running in the container you have to configure your launch.json.